crossbario/crossbar/docs/pages/installation/Installation-on-CentOS-RedHat.md

     pip install -U crossbar

-You can then invoke Crossbar without activating the virtualenv by running `~/python-venv/bin/crossbar`.
+From now on, you invoke Crossbar without activating the virtualenv by running `~/python-venv/bin/crossbar`.

-## Next

-Ready to go?
-Then [choose your language or device of choice](Choose your Weapon).
+**You're done!**